Abbie Rumbold is highly professional, direct and honest, and has a thorough comprehension of charitable law

 She is solution-focused and thinks through different scenarios to resolve issues.

 Good to work with and clearly knows what she's doing

 [Abbie is] "Down to earth, sensible and pragmatic"

 Commentators mark her ability to tackle "highly technical work"

 '[Abbie is] genuinely brilliant'

 "She brings a pragmatic and sensible approach, whilst never losing sight of fighting for clients interests."

 Clients describe her as "very responsive, tolerant and always willing to explain in a way we understand."

-Advising on the establishment of the Safer Tourism Foundation follow the very sad deaths of two children on a Thomas Cook holiday, Thomas Cook worked with the children’s mother and others to setup this foundation.
+I advised on the establishment of the Safer Tourism Foundation follow the very sad deaths of two children on a Thomas Cook holiday.
+Thomas Cook worked with the children’s mother and others to set up this foundation.

 I advise the National Deaf Children Society on a variety of both UK and international matters.